Distinguished Staff Awards honor outstanding Ohio State staff achievements

 Beyond being a trusted, supportive partner for students, Jennie Babcock is a champion for academic success.
 Jennie played an integral role in the oversight, launch and success of expanding the social work program at four regional campuses, which led to significant increases in students graduating with social work degrees.
 She also fosters relationships with two-year universities to reduce barriers and create a seamless process for transfer students.
 In addition to writing the college’s first online course and supervising online course development, Jennie led the development of the Child Welfare and Substance Misuse and Addiction minor degree programs.

-Carol EskayCarol Eskay
+Headshot of Carol EskayCarol Eskay

 Rehabilitation Services Manager